-Glaucoma treatment: Eye drops and other drugs
+Glaucoma treatment: Drugs, eye drops and other medication

 Most treatments for glaucoma are designed to lower and/or control intraocular pressure (IOP), which can damage the optic nerve that transmits visual information to the brain.

 Glaucoma eye drops often are the first choice over glaucoma surgery and can be very effective at controlling IOP.
 If your eye doctor feels you are a good candidate for glaucoma eye drops, you may be prescribed more than one type to achieve the best IOP control.

 Types of glaucoma eye drops